Guidance on completion of a CPRD Research Data Governance (RDG) Application

 Investigators must state whether any person named in the study has access to the data in a patient identifiable form, or any associated identifiable patient index.

-If the answer to this question is ‘Yes’, applicants must provide a re-identification and risk management plan as an appendix and refer to it here and in the required protocol information
+If the answer to this question is ‘Yes’, applicants must provide a re-identification risk management plan as an appendix and refer to it here and in relevant sections of the protocol.

 Part 2: Protocol Information